 Develop Specialized Skills at Leading Academic Medical Centers in New England

-Clinical rotations are identical for all residents, enabling them to gain the specialized knowledge and skills to become well-rounded orthopaedists with superior operating skills and decision-making abilities.
+Clinical rotations are identical for all residents, enabling them to gain the specialized knowledge and skills to become well-rounded orthopedists with superior operating skills and decision-making abilities.

 Residents spend the next four years at the Tufts-Affiliated hospitals, each of which fulfills a specific educational need, including:

-- Tufts Medical Center and its Floating Hospital for Children at Tufts MC
+- Tufts Medical Center and Tufts Children's Hospital at Tufts MC

 - New England Baptist Hospital

 - Newton-Wellesley Hospital